Troshin-Vladislav/wolf/README.md

 WOLF
 ======

-Version 0.1.2
+Version 0.1.5

-Program is output list log productivity
+Program create report a productivity and output it on display

 INSTALL:
 --------

 1) move executable file python to /usr/local/bin
 2) create file with name ".productivity.ord" in home user directory (program work for each user)